Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 where \(\hat{\sigma}_{+} = |e\rangle\langle g_\downarrow|\).

-N = 5 # Although Fock space fore cavity is infinite, we don't have infinite memory in our computer, so we simulate a maximum occupancy of 5 photons in the cavity
+N = 5 # Although the Fock space for the cavity is infinite, we don't have infinite memory in our computer, so we simulate a maximum occupancy of 5 photons in the cavity

-a = tensor( destroy(N), qeye(Na) ) # annihiliation occurs of system A
+a = tensor( destroy(N), qeye(Na) ) # annihiliation operator of the system

 c_ops = [] # Set of collapse operators